-On the snowy night of February 4th 1841 a terrible tragedy took place.
+On the snowy night of February 4th 1841 a

+terrible tragedy took place.
 Four miners were drinking in The Stanhope Arms in Newhall -John Adey, Henry Hoskison, Robert Staley and Henry Eames.
 From their conversation it was clear that they were going poaching and left at 10.30pm.
 At 9pm, George Hill, gamekeeper to the Earl of Chesterfield and his assistant, Robert Harvey had begun patrolling an area of Newhall Manor, part of the Bretby Estate.
 They called in at the potworks next to The Wheel Inn for a smoke and a warm by the kiln.
 Hill took a walk onto the footpath coming up from Newhall where he saw four men, two carrying guns.
 They crossed the road.
 Hill went back to the pottery to fetch Harvey and left his gun behind and took his stick.
 Harvey followed the men and Hill watched.
 A few minutes later there was a gun shot.
 Two men came running across the fields and Hill gave chase.
 He lost them on the turnpike.
 He ran back over the fields and found Harvey, lying on his back with a stick clenched in his hand, and his clothing on fire.
 He was dead.
 By midnight Constable Charlton had arrived from Newhall and followed their tracks in the snow.
 Wanted notices were put up and by the 6th of February the men were arrested.
 Two were found at Matts yard mine in Newhall.
 A gun, shot bag and a flask of powder were found in Hoskison's home.
 A post mortem was held which concluded that Harvey had been shot at point blank range.
 A large charge of powder had set him on fire.
 The trial at Derby Assizes in March found the 23 year old Hoskison guilty of manslaughter.
 The sentence was that 'he be transported beyond the seas for the term of his natural life'.
 A few weeks later he was sent to Australia aboard the frigate Westmoreland.
 He was sent to work in the coal mines but tended to cause trouble.
 Records show that he was insolent, idle and caused numerous disturbances.
-Robert Harvey was laid to rest in a guiet corner in St. John's, Newhall, churchyard.
+Robert Harvey was laid to rest in a quiet corner in St. John's.
+Newhall. churchyard.
 Many of the locals continued to take game off the estate without going to such lengths.
 Charlie Hextall, was a regular poacher.
 Having served King and Country as a farrier in the trenches, he returned to his former life of poaching.
 Poaching a rabbit or pheasant was a wonderful addition to the meagre stew-pot of vegetables and scraps eaten by working class families.

-As you descend the slope with the fence on the left, enjoy views over Hartshorne and the broad valley of Repton Brook.
+6 As you descend the slope with the fence on the left, enjoy views over Hartshorne and the broad valley of Repton Brook.

 Pass through the gate and continue along the grassy track to a stile and gate by silver birch trees.
-Stay along the woodland edge, cross another stile and walk directly ahead through a gap and descend towards woodland and Repton Brook to view the ruins of a mill on the right.
+Stay along the woodland edge, cross another stile and walk directly ahead through a gap and descend towards woodland and Repton Brook.
+When you reach the woodland, bear left and walk along the woodland edge until you reach a wide track on the right hand side.
+Go down the track c 50 metres to view the ruins of a mill on the right - then retrace your steps.